Billing and Payment Plans

 The University reserves the right to refer delinquent accounts to a collection agency.
 In such cases, students are responsible for all associated collection and legal fees, which may amount to up to 50% of the outstanding balance.

-• Diplomas are issued only after all outstanding balances have been paid in full.
-This includes tuition, service charges, graduation fees, and any miscellaneous fees such as library charges.
+Diplomas are issued only after all outstanding balances have been paid in full.
+This includes tuition, service charges, graduation fees, and any miscellaneous fees such as motor vehicle fines.
 All payments must be received by the announced graduation clearance deadline.

 Student accounts that remain unpaid after this deadline may be referred to a collection agency if the delinquency continues.